GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 ### Get an object behavior in Javascript

-Behaviors parameter values are actually just a string of the behavior.
-Each object instance has their own behavior instance so it avoids to pass an array for behavior when they can be mapped from objects with `object.getBehavior(behaviorName)`.
+Behaviors parameter values are actually just a string of the behavior name.
+Each object instance has their own behavior instance so it avoids to pass an array for behaviors when they can be mapped from objects with `object.getBehavior(behaviorName)`.

 For actions and conditions of behaviors, the object parameter **Object** only contains one instance because GDevelop does the iteration on object instances.
 For other object parameters you still need to iterate on all instances.